colinaut/alpinejs-plugin-simple-validate/README.md

 When used on `<form>`, the `x-validate` every field is added to a reactive formData[formId] array.
 If only used on individual fields, `x-validate` only adds those fields to the formData[formId] array.

 * `@submit="$validate.submit"` used on form element.
 Validates current form; if validation fails errors are shown and the submit event is prevented.
+* `$validate.isComplete(form)` returns true or false depending on if every form field is validated or not. $refs is recommended but using a string of the form id will work.
-* `$validate.isFormComplete('formId')` returns true or false depending on if every form field is validated or not
+* `$validate.isComplete(fieldset)` returns true or false depending on if every form field in a fieldset is validated or not. * $refs is recommended but using a string of the fieldset id will work.
-* `$validate.formData('formId')` returns an array of form data {name,type,value,valid}; for checkbox groups {name,type,array,value: 'string of array',valid}
+* `$validate.formData(form)` returns an array of form data {name,node,value,valid}; for checkbox/radio groups {name,node,array,value:'string of array',valid, group: true}
-* `$validate.updateFormData('formId',{data object})` allows you to directly add or update the formData array.
-If name matches one already in the array it updates it, if it doesn't already exist it adds it.
+* `$validate.updateFormData(field,data)` allows you to directly add/update the formData array for a field.
 * `$validate.toggleErrorMessage(field,valid,options = {errorNode,errorMsg})` allows you to toggle the error message on any field.
 The options.errorNode overrides where `data-error` is added.
 This is mainly for checkbox/radio button groups since their error message it added to the wrapper element.

+\* $refs is recommended for form, fieldset, and field variables, but a string of the id works as well.

 #### Example formData

 ```
-{name: 'name', type: 'text', value: 'Bunny', valid: true}
+{name: 'name', type: 'text', node: [HTMLElement], value: 'Fred', valid: true}
 ```
 ***Note:** name = name attribute || id attribute, because not everyone uses the name attribute.*

 #### Example formData for checkbox groups
 ```
-{name: 'animals', type: 'fieldgroup', value: 'cat,dog', array: ['cat', 'dog'], valid: true, group: true}
+{name: 'animals', type: 'checkbox', node: [HTMLElement], value: 'cat,dog', array: ['cat', 'dog'], valid: true, group: true}
 ```

 ## Example